-Children are allowed to bring a packed lunch if this is preferred to a hot meal.
-Please note that one week's notice is needed when changing from school meals to packed lunch or vice versa.
-No fizzy drinks or sweets are permitted.
-There are a number of children in school who have severe allergies, some to nuts or, nut products, therefore we are a nut free school.
+Children are allowed to bring a packed lunch if parents consider it desirable but please note that one week's written notice is needed when changing from school meals to packed lunch or vice versa.
+Please note that no fizzy drinks or sweets are permitted.
+We have a number of children in school who have severe allergies, some to nuts or, nut products, consequently these are not allowed in school, as they could be life threatening to some children.
 We ask for your support with this matter.
+School lunches are continually being reviewed to ensure that healthy options are provided.